usscarter/vcloud-auth-issue/README.md

  <add key="vcloud.url" value="https://cloud.ussignalcom.net"/>
  ```

-Open solution using Visual Studio and execute the application
+Open solution using Visual Studio and execute the application, see error below:

-Output error

 ```output
 Error: The given key was not present in the dictionary.